brendangregg/systemtap-lwtools/README.md

 ## Internals

-These tools are designed to be short, simple, and documented, since it is expected that they will need to be revisited, understood, and adjusted to match developments in SystemTap and the target software.
+These tools are designed to be short, simple, and documented.
+Each tool has an examples file under [examples](examples), a man page under [man/man8](man/man8), a symlink in [bin](bin), and a link in this README.

 ## See Also